Interview rounds: What to expect and how to prepare

 Meetings with people who will not be your direct manager require a different approach.
 Review the job titles of who will be conducting the interview and anticipate how they may interact with the role you are interviewing for.
 Here you can leverage your previous experience and demonstrate how you have professionally interacted with individuals in previous companies that held a position like theirs.
 Specific working examples can go a long way in developing a productive relationship and generate positive feedback that can make its way back to the hiring manager.

-This provides an opportunity to focus your questions on why the position is open since these individuals don’t have as much personally at stake in the decision to hire you.
+This provides an opportunity to focus your questions on why the position is open.
 Individuals on the peer level tend to provide a more candid response that will help inform your decisions or next steps.

 Focus on asking questions like how you can help them reach their goals, what has been missing from this role in the past, and how you can be helpful in their development and success.
-This will establish a rapport with them and highlight that you can be helpful to their development and success.
+This will establish a rapport with them and highlight that you can be helpful.

 Note: If you have multiple interviewers on the same day (or even on different days), be prepared to ask questions of each person you meet with.
 Asking the same questions is okay because you will get different answers, which will provide additional insight into the opportunity.
 Making a good first impression and maintaining your excitement and level of engagement, especially at the end of a long and tiring day, can go a long way.